lightning/bolts/00-introduction.md

    * A conditional payment between two peers: the recipient can spend the payment by presenting its signature and a *payment preimage*, otherwise the payer can cancel the contract by spending it after a given time.
 These are implemented as outputs from the *commitment transaction*.

 * *Payment hash, payment preimage*:
    * The HTLC contains the payment hash, which is the hash of the payment preimage.
-Only the final recipient knows the payment preimage; thus when it reveals the preimage to collect funds is considered proof that it received the payment.
+Only the final recipient knows the payment preimage.
+In order to release funds, the final recipient releases the preimage as proof it has received payment.

 * *Commitment revocation key*:
    * Every *commitment transaction* has a unique *commitment revocation key* value which allows the other peer to spend all outputs
          immediately: revealing this key is how old commitment transactions are revoked.
 To do this, each output refers to the commitment revocation pubkey.